zoujiaqing/Signal-Server/docs/signal-server-configuration.md

   - A single `t2.micro` running 24/7 is free, but anything more will start charging you a couple of cents per hour

+  - The `t2.micro` might not be beefy enough to run Signal-Server, registration-service, and nginx all at the same time.
+If you are running into crashes then try upgrading to a `t2.small` or larger

 - Generate a keypair and save the `.pem` for ssh'ing into the instance

 - You can increase your default storage if you want, up to 30gb is free